surajiyer/surajiyer.github.io/_pages/about.md

     <figcaption>Source: Google images</figcaption>
 </figure>

 I am passionate about AI as a field that stitches together concepts from Computer Science, Neuroscience and Philosophy.
-The deeper we delve into AI, the greater the need arises to introspect our thoughts.
+The deeper we delve into AI, the greater the need arises to introspect our own thoughts.
 This fun exercise allows us to explore how our mind works (of which a lot I will share), how we perceive the environment around us (as agents within) and on this journey, we may also learn truly personal unique attributes about ourselves.

 <figure class="align-center">
     <img width="500" height="300" src="/images/introspection.jpg">